Selected Research & Development Projects

-The Advanced Structures and Composites Center at the University of Maine is a world leader providing research, education, and economic development encompassing material sciences, manufacturing and engineering of composites and structures.
+The Advanced Structures and Composites Center at the University of Maine is a world leader providing research, education, and economic development encompassing material sciences, manufacturing, and the engineering of composites and structures.

 The UMaine Composites Center is a designated University of Maine Signature Research Program, titled, “Advanced Materials in Infrastructure and Energy.“

-What began as a Center dedicated to product development and wood composites research quickly expanded its capabilities into four other research areas: defense and aerospace, civil infrastructure, ocean energy, and nanocomposites.
+Although the Center was initially dedicated to product development and wood composites research, it quickly expanded its capabilities into four other research areas: defense and aerospace, civil infrastructure, ocean energy, and nanocomposites.
 Learn more about our history.

 The UMaine-developed, patented, VolturnUS floating concrete hull technology can support wind turbines in water depths of 45 meters or more, and has the potential to significantly reduce the cost of offshore wind.